MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/measure-your-space-in-mixed-reality.md

 3. On the **Measurement Inputs** screen, you can do the following:

-    - Select an uncompleted measurement to measure it immediately.
+    - Select an incompleted measurement to measure it immediately.

     - Select the delete button to clear or remove a measurement.